 Session 3: August 7-18, 2017

 All Studios are open to students ages 11 to 18.
 Two Studios in each Session are marked “ADVANCED”; these Studios are intended for high school students, post-high school gap year students, and/or returning NuVu students.
+ADVANCED studios will take place at MIT.
+Learn more about our Advanced studios at this link.
 Non-ADVANCED studios are appropriate for all levels of ability, and high school/experienced students are also encouraged to attend.

 STUDIO PROCESS & SKILLS: